Stop Wasting Your Tokens: Towards Efficient Runtime Multi-Agent Systems: Discussion and Conclusion

-A related concept is the Guard agent in AWorld~\citep{xie2025profileawaremaneuveringdynamicmultiagent}, which is invoked at key steps primarily for factual verification to enhance task accuracy.
+\paragraph{Comparison with related supervisory agents.} A related concept is the Guard agent in AWorld~\citep{xie2025profileawaremaneuveringdynamicmultiagent}, which is invoked at key steps primarily for factual verification to enhance task accuracy.
 While valuable, its scope differs significantly from our method. \method{} adopts a broader objective of improving overall system efficiency and robustness through continuous (albeit adaptively filtered) monitoring and a wider range of interventions, including error correction, inefficiency guidance, and observation purification, complementing the Guard's focus on accuracy.

 \paragraph{Broader insights.}

 Our work also yields critical insights for the broader field.
 First, we discovered that seemingly “noisy” information, such as HTML structure and truncation cues, serves as a vital signal for ReAct-style agents.
 The overly aggressive purification can paradoxically harm performance.
 This highlights a fundamental trade-off between information density and the preservation of environmental texture.
 Second, our focus on token cost underscores the need for a more holistic efficiency evaluation for MAS.
 A comprehensive analysis must also account for the frequency and complexity of external tool API calls, which offload significant burdens from the MAS.
 This very trade-off informed our choice of Smolagent as a primary testbed - its reliance on internal agentic reasoning, rather than powerful external tools, provided a controlled environment to isolate and evaluate our \method's impact on the interaction process itself.